liamlacey/Shuttertone/README.md

 2. The image is split into four horizontal strips, and the average value of each of the above types of data is worked out, as well as an average of each value for the entire image. <br>
 3. A number of these average values are then mapped to a set of musical parameters (see below).
 Each of the four sections of the image relates to one of the four layers of the generated sequence, with the global values mapped to global sequence parameters. <br>
 4. These musical parameter values are used to create a particular sequence of notes.
 The sequence of notes does not change until you load a different image into the application. <br>
+5. This will then play a repeating 4 bar piece of music. <br>

 Here is the currently mapping of data:
 +   Global - Root note - hue